MADscientist314/portfolio/README.md

-# postfolio
+# Michael Jochum, PhD.
-A public repository containing my updated cv and data visualization portfolio
+This public repository containes a copy of my updated cv and data visualization portfolio for potential jobs.